The History of Plantation Shutters

 Plantation shutters are one of the most popular window coverings today, primarily used to insulate your home and provide an effective way of controlling light.
 These elegant window covers can be found in almost all parts of Australia.

-What is the Origin of Plantation Shutters?
+What is the Extensive History of Plantation Shutters?

 The phrase ‘plantation shutters’ was derived in America during colonial times, initially introduced to the American colonists by the Spanish.
 However, the design of plantation shutters has a history that goes back over 2,500 years ago, invented by the Greeks in 800BC.